-Most faculties at TU Dortmund University structure their degree programs in so-called module handbooks (Modulhandbücher), so that the same courses are offered regularly or recurrently.
-Some faculties, e.g. in Cultural Studies, sometimes offer new courses on current topics every semester.*
+Most departments at TU Dortmund University structure their degree programs in so-called module handbooks (Modulhandbücher), so that the same courses are offered regularly or recurrently.
+Some departments, e.g. the Department of Cultural Studies, sometimes offer new courses on current topics every semester.*

 In the following table you will find all study programs at TU Dortmund University as well as their module handbooks or a course catalog from the current semester for your orientation.
 A short instruction for reading the course descriptions can be found here.